What is Peppol?

 National e-Procurement context

-In November 2014, the Single Face To Industry (SFTI) – a joint initiative in the Swedish public sector to promote e-procurement – recommend the use of the PEPPOL network for electronic procurement, to enable connected buyers and suppliers to easily communicate with each other.
+The Single Face To Industry (SFTI) – a joint initiative in the Swedish public sector to promote e-procurement – recommend the use of the Peppol network for electronic procurement, to enable connected buyers and suppliers to easily communicate with each other.

 The recommendation follows a previous SFTI decision to use Peppol as the messaging standard for the following electronic documents: catalogue, purchase order and invoice, which are united under the concept of Svehandel.

 The Swedish government has decided to mandate eInvoicing to the public sector, forbidding paper invoices, and will implement the EU Directive on e-invoicing in public procurement into national law by April 1st 2019.

 Use of Peppol in Sweden